tylerc/react-tic-tac-toe/README.md

 - `hooks/` - This is the original app modified to use [React Hooks](https://reactjs.org/docs/hooks-intro.html) instead of a mix of function and component classes.
 - `ssr-classic/` - This is the `hooks` app from above modified to use [React's Server-Side Rendering](https://reactjs.org/docs/react-dom-server.html).
+  "classic" because when most people say "server-side rendering" with React, they mean that the initial render is done by the server, and then React on the client-side takes it from there.
+Which is exactly what this example does.
-  [Rollup](https://rollupjs.org) called dynamically from the server to bundle the client-side assets.
+  [Rollup](https://rollupjs.org) is called dynamically from the server to bundle the client-side assets.
 - `ssr-only/`  - This is the `hooks` app from above modified to use [React's Server-Side Rendering](https://reactjs.org/docs/react-dom-server.html) and _no client-side JavaScript_.
    The server stores game states using a session token and the client POSTs using `<form>`s to make moves.
-- `ssr-only-no-server-state/` - This is the `ssr/` app from above modified to store game state in a cookie so that no state needs to be stored on the server.
+- `ssr-only-no-server-state/` - This is the `ssr-only/` app from above modified to store game state in a cookie so that no state needs to be stored on the server.

  🌟 See it Live!
  ---------------